codaley/objectdet-tflitemm/README.md

    **Limitations**:
    - Training in this current setup is restricted to the CPU, which can be time-consuming for larger datasets or longer training durations.
 GPU acceleration is not currently supported, potentially due to compatibility issues with the conda environment.
 This is an area of uncertainty, and contributions to investigate and enable GPU support in Colab are welcome and greatly appreciated.
 Such improvements would significantly enhance the efficiency of the training process.

-A big thanks to [wwfish](https://github.com/wwfish/tflite-model-maker-workaround) for introducing this workaround, allowing TensorFlow Lite Model Maker to function in Colab.
+A big thanks to [wwfish](https://github.com/wwfish/tflite-model-maker-workaround) for first introducing this workaround in July of 2023.
 His contribution is appreciated and forms the core of this project’s training process.

 2. **Data Preparation**:
    - Custom training data consists of **500 images** annotated with bounding boxes using [LabelImg](https://github.com/heartexlabs/labelImg) in a Windows environment.